What Is A Head Cold?

 The airways are inflamed and produce mucus when you have a chest cold.
 It isn't easy to breathe when your airways are narrowed by mucus.
 Chest congestion and coughing result from this.

-It normally takes two to three days for a head cold to begin to show symptoms.
+It usually takes two to three days for a head cold to start showing symptoms.

 A few of them are:

-These symptoms, in whatever combination they appear, usually last between 7-10 days before clearing up.
+These symptoms, in whatever combination they appear, usually last between 7 and 10 days before clearing up.
 Some underlying health conditions, such as asthma, may have exacerbated the illness if the symptoms persist for more than ten days.

 Respiratory Viruses Typically Cause Colds.